isc-projects/bind9/doc/arm/dnssec.inc.rst

 data.
 This is done through the presence or absence of a ``DS`` record at the delegation point.

-For other servers to trust data in this zone, they must be statically configured with either this zone's zone key or the zone key of another zone above this one in the DNS tree.
+For resolvers to trust data in this zone, they must be configured with a trust anchor.
+Typically this is the public key of the DNS root zone, although you can also configure a trust anchor that is the public key of this zone or another zone above this on in the DNS tree.

 .. _generating_dnssec_keys: